Close Menu

 “These investors became concerned when they were unable to access money held by Pleterski and came forward to police.”

-Complaints against Pleterski and his company AP Private Equity began in July 2022, leading to a joint investigation between Durham police and the Ontario Securities Commission.
+Complaints about Pleterski and his firm AP Private Equity in July 2022 led to a joint investigation between Durham police and the Ontario Securities Commission.

-At that time, Moreira did not disclose how many investors had approached law enforcement.
+At that time, Moreira chose not to disclose how many investors had reached out to law enforcement.

 What we know so far about the fraud charges against Ontario’s ‘Crypto King’